fkchang/opal-irb/README.md

 * Hook into smalltalk style object browser for opal that I plan to write - STARTED
 * Some demos to show how convenient it can be - DONE 7/19/2013 - you tube video overview
 * Add more irb/pry functionality
-* Make embeddable in any app
+* Make embeddable in any app STARTED 7/30/2013
 * print out inspect in ruby format
 * Rails plugin